-As a vital component of undergraduate education at Virginia Tech, the Curriculum for Liberal Education (CLE) empowers our students with a broad base of knowledge and transferable skills.
+As a vital component of undergraduate education at Virginia Tech, the Curriculum for Liberal Education (CLE)--required of all undergraduates--empowers our students with a broad base of knowledge and transferable skills.
 Liberal Education provides students the opportunity for rigorous intellectual encounters with enduring human challenges and important contemporary problems, through wide-ranging exposure to multiple disciplines and ways of knowing.